Donna Lopiano

 Robert Heard, the publisher of Inside Texas, a newsletter on Longhorn sports, says, “She’s gonna wind up with every scholarship in the program endowed.”
 It took hustle, but Lopiano collected $3.68 million a year to make her department go.
 Only slightly more than 10% of the women’s budget comes from revenues generated by the men. “

-• The second long term goal was to move the Longhorns from competing only on a regional basis to competing nationally with a focus of playing at least 6 national ranked teams every season.
+The second long-term goal was to move the Longhorns from competing only on a regional basis to competing nationally, with a focus on playing at least six nationally ranked-teams every season.

-• The fourth long term goal was to achieve an "exemplary graduation rate" of no less than 95%.
-(Many parts of Lopiano's successful student academic model were adopted by the men's program in 2007.)
+The fourth long-term goal was to achieve an “exemplary graduation rate” of at least 95%.
+(Many parts of Lopiano’s successful student academic model were adopted by the men’s program in 2007.)
 Lopiano said the coaches she hired knew how to build a winning program with an educational priority.

 Unlike Anna Hiss, Donna Lopiano believed that a sports organization structure could be created that valued winning, education, and student-athlete welfare.
 Tessa Nichols states that Lopiano believed she could balance all of these factors and have great athletes and teams.
-The transformation of her convictions and long term goals into reality are apparent.
+The transformation of her convictions and long-term goals into reality is apparent.

 Because of her high standard, Donna went thru 16 coaches in 10 years.
 “They were my mistakes, every one of them,” she says.
 “But you can’t live with your mistakes, because you’re destroying kids.”